spatie/laravel-data/UPGRADING.md

 **The transform method (Likelihood Of Impact: Medium)**

-The transform method singature was changed to use a factory pattern instead of paramaters:
+The transform method signature was changed to use a factory pattern instead of parameters:

 ```php
 // v3